faelf/MemoryCardGame/readme.md

 User testing (manual testing) means a person checks the website by using it like the user, clicking buttons, testing all of the logic.

 Automated testing uses code to run tests automatically.
 And Test-Driven Development (TDD) is when tests are written first, before the code.
 Then build the code to pass those tests.

 Manual testing was used in this project, I first wrote the code, then I saw the result, and fixed problems when they appeared.
+It was easier for me to write the code and test its functionality using console.log than using [Jest](https://jestjs.io/).

 - [Markup Validation Service](https://validator.w3.org/#validate_by_input)